 Obstetrics at Grant Family Medicine

 Grant Family Medicine Residency can provide the Education and Experience needed to be able to include obstetrics in future practice.
 Our stand-alone program offers residents unique OB opportunities, including learning obstetrical knowledge and skills from 9 family medicine obstetrical faculty as well as board certified OB/GYNs.
+Four of our graduates from the class of 2018 are continuing to provide obstetric care to their patients.

 Our OB curriculum offers: